Searching for specific resources

 Why use statistics?

-Tips for searching for statistics
+Tips for finding statistics

-1. It takes time to collect and publish statistical data, so you may not be able to find the most current statistics on your topic
+1. It takes time to collect and publish statistical data, so you may not be able to find the most current statistics on your topic.

-3. The data may be held privately and not available to the public.
+2. The data may have never been collected or may be held privately and not available to the public.

 Where can I find statistics?

 Statistical data is not always easy to locate as as there is no one single source for this type of information.
 Most statistics are published by national or state government agencies.
-However they can also be found in scholarly journals, reports, websites, books, databases, magazines and newspapers.
+However they can also be found in scholarly journals, reports, websites, books, databases, and newspapers.

 Websites of relevant organisations